Shah vows to uproot "syndicate raj" of TMC, Mamata challenges him to first defeat Abhishek | Politics

 For the first time before the assembly elections,Banerjee and Shah held rallies in the same district on thesame day.

-Banerjee hit out Shah for the frequent 'Bua-hatija''jibes against her and her nephew, TMC MP Abhishek Banerjee andsaid his family will not go unscathed if he continued toattcak the families of other politicians.
+Banerjee hit out Shah for the frequent 'Bua-hatija''jibes against her and her nephew, TMC MP Abhishek Banerjee,and said his family will not go unscathed if he continued toattack the families of other politicians.

-Shah, who also visited Gangasagar, urged the people to''uproot the syndicate Raj of the TMC'' and vote BJP to power tousher in Sonar Bangla (prosperous Bengal) after the assemblypoll, which is due in April-May.
+Shah, who also visited Gangasagar, urged the people to''uproot the syndicate Raj of the TMC'' and vote the BJP topower to usher in Sonar Bangla (prosperous Bengal) after theassembly poll, which is due in April-May.

 Flagging off the saffron party's 'Parivartan Yatra'from Kakdwip, which was the fifth and last leg of BJP's RathaYatra in the state, he said it is not for merely changing achief minister, an MLA or a minister but for endinginfiltration and transforming Bengal into a developed state.

+''You (the people) vote for BJP.
+Leave alone illegalimmigrants, not even a bird from across the border will beallowed to enter the state,'' Shah said.

-Criticising TMC's ''cut money'' culture, he said ifvoted to power BJP will probe the corruption in the disbursalof relief fund in the state post Cyclone Amphan.
+Criticising TMC's ''cut money'' culture, he said ifvoted to power BJP will probe corruption in disbursementof relief fund in the state post cyclone Amphan.

-''The central government had sent relief and fundsafter Cyclong Amphan for the affected people.
+''The central government had sent relief and fundsafter cyclone Amphan for the affected people.
 But TMC leaderssiphoned off the money.
-If we are voted to power we willconstitute an inquiry committee to probe corruption in thedisbursal of the relief funds.
+If we are voted to power we willconstitute an inquiry committee to probe corruption in thedisbursement of relief funds.

-''All those who indulged in the corruption will be sentto jails,'' he said.
+''All those who indulged in corruption will be sentto jail,'' he said.

 ''The TMC government is only interested in bhatijakalyan (welfare of the nephew).
 It is not interested inpeople's welfare,'' he said taking a jibe.

-He said that if BJP is voted to power it will provide30 per cent reservation for women in government jobs andteachers fighting for fair remuneration will get justice.
+He said that if the BJP is voted to power it willprovide 30 per cent reservation for women in government jobsand teachers fighting for fair remuneration will get justice.

-Banerjee challenged Shah to take Abhishek Banerjee'sname and said the BJP leader's family will not go unscathed ifhe continues to attack family members of other politicians.
+Banerjee challenged Shah to take Abhishek Banerjee'sname and said the BJP leader's family will not go unscathed ifhe continues to attack the kin of other politicians.

 ''Every day, you talk about Bua-Bhatija.
 What Bhatija?Why don't you name him?
 What about your son?
 Your son is alsomy bhatija.
 Why don't you let your son join politics and askhim to toil hard to rise through the ranks ?'' she asked.